Do's and Dont's of email sending

 - Feedback Loop - A feedback loop is a mechanism that sends a signal back to Seguno that a subscriber marked your message as spam.
 We use this information to unsubscribe the contacts so they will stop marking your Newsletters as spam.

 - Optimized For Mobile - All of Seguno's email editor sections are optimized to be mobile-friendly by scaling or stacking the contents to fit on any screen size from your phone to your big screen.
 The only time to worry about this is if you're using primarily image-based emails as text on images will be harder to read when the image is reduced for smaller screens.

 - One-Click Unsubscribe - Having a simple, timely unsubscribe method is not only the law, it is crucial to not getting blocked by receiving email boxes.
 All messages sent by Seguno include an unsubscribe button that automatically sets the contact to unsubscribed status for you.
 A contact unsubscribing is 100% better than them marking your email as spam.

 - DMARC - DMARC stands for Domain-based Message Authentication.
-OK, so this one is not 100% managed by Seguno but you still don't have to worry about it.
+OK, so this one is not 100% managed by Seguno, but you still don't have to worry about it.
 DMARC is a security feature that allows you to define how messages sent from your domain are treated if you did not actually send them.
 Unless someone is actively spoofing your email address, DMARC is not needed.
-However, if you are being spoofed by a bad actor, please open a support case and your deliverability analyst will get you started on setting up DMARC.
+However, if a bad actor is spoofing you, please open a support case, and your deliverability analyst will get you started setting up DMARC.
 Unfortunately, DMARC setup can be complicated and is outside of Seguno, so we can get you started, but we will only be able to consult.